anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 31 May usually falls between Easter and Trinity, so this Festival can rarely be celebrated on a Sunday (unless it is the Patronal Festival celebrated as a Principal Feast).

 * **Zephaniah 3.14-18** calls on 'daughter Zion' to rejoice, because 'The L<span style="font-variant:small-caps">ord</span>, your God, is in your midst'.
-* **Psalm 113** says that God 'raises the poor from the dust' and 'gives the barren woman a place in the house and makes her a joyful mother of children'.
+* **Psalm 113** (see BCP+) says that God 'raises the poor from the dust' and 'gives the barren woman a place in the house and makes her a joyful mother of children'.
 * **Romans 12.9-16** says, 'Rejoice with those who rejoice'.
-* **Luke 1.39-49 [50-56]** has Mary visiting Elizabeth after the annunciation.
+* **Luke 1.39-49 [50-56]** (see BCP) has Mary visiting Elizabeth after the annunciation.
 At Mary's greeting, the child in Elizabeth's womb (John the Baptist) leaps for joy, Elizabeth cries out, 'Blessed...', and Mary responds with the Magnificat.

 ## Barnabas the Apostle (11 June) {#barnabas}